nanograv/holodeck/README.md

 ## Contributing

+This project is being led by the [NANOGrav](http://nanograv.org/) Astrophysics Working Group.

 Details on contributions and the mandatory code of conduct can be found in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 To-do items and changes to the API should be included in the [CHANGELOG.md](./CHANGELOG.md) file.